Fed must keep acting 'vigorously,' says Williams

 But Williams, a voting member of the Fed's policy-setting panel this year, sought to tamp down any such expectations.

 "Eventually, as recovery picks up, we will trim our securities holdings and raise our interest rate target," he said.
-"We are not going to raise interest rates, based on what we know now, until at least 2014."

-If economic conditions change, the Fed could move that date up, he added.
+"But, that time is still well off in the future."

 Williams said he sees U.S. economic growth picking up speed, to a 2.5 percent pace this year and 2.75 percent next year.